Seite wählen

 Transport and drying

-The cork boards (“canons”) are transported by the “cameleers”.
-They tie up small bales of cork and carry them on their backs to the road, from where they are taken to the storage area.
-There they are stacked in the open air to allow the weather to strip them of their sap, tannin and minerals.
+The cork planks (“canons”) are transported away by the “cameleurs”.
+They tie small bales of cork and carry them on their backs to the track, from where they are driven to the storage area.
+There they are stacked in the open air so that the weather can remove the sap, tannin and minerals.
 This is a very important process for the quality of the cork.

 Rounding and cutting

-These strips are sent to the “tubeuse”, a machine that cuts the excess cork along the length of the strip and rounds the strip.
+These strips are sent through the “tubeuse”, a machine that cuts away the excess cork along the entire length of the strip and rounds the strip.
 The corks are then cut to the desired length.

 Washing and drying

-The finished corks are placed in various baths where they are cleaned and disinfected without changing their original properties.
-They are then dried with hot air.
-This is an important operation to rid them of the last trace of moisture that could be the cause of the corky taste that winegrowers fear so much.
+The finished corks are placed in various baths where they are cleaned and sanitised without changing their original properties.
+They are then dried in hot air.
+This is an important operation to remove the last trace of moisture, which could be the cause of the cork flavour that winegrowers are so afraid of.

 Sorting

-Corks that are leaking, damaged, have insect holes or yellow spots are sorted.
-These can affect the taste of the wine or cause the bottle to leak.
-Next, the corks are sorted into quality levels from 0 to 6.
-Grade 0 refers to the best corks, which are used to close the finest wines.
-Very small defects in the corks are repaired with a mixture of cork powder and a binder.
-After a final sorting, the corks are marked with fire or ink.
-Each company has its own workshop where the customer’s logo is stamped on the corks.
-The corks are then immersed in a light paraffin bath to make it easier to uncork the bottle later.
+After a final sorting, the corks are labelled with fire or ink.
+Each company has its own workshop where the customer’s company logo is imprinted on the corks.
+The corks are then dipped in a light paraffin bath to make it easier to uncork the bottle later.

 The grotto